[−][src]Enum spirit_tokio::runtime::Tokio

 - Keep the runtime running until

-is invoked (either explicitly or by CTRL+C or similar).
+terminateis invoked (either explicitly or by CTRL+C or similar).

-) is inserted by pipelines containing the
+A default instance (Tokio::Default) is inserted by pipelines containing the

 Variants (Non-exhaustive)

-Provides the equivalent of Runtime::new
+Provides the equivalent of Runtime::new.

-Allows the caller to provide arbitrary constructor for the Runtime
+Allows the caller to provide arbitrary constructor for the Runtime.

 This variant also allows creating the basic (non-threaded) scheduler if needed.
 Note that some operations with such runtime are prone to cause deadlocks.

-FromCfg(Box<dyn FnMut(&O, &C) -> Config + Send>, Box<dyn FnMut(Builder) -> Result<Runtime, AnyError> + Send>)
+FromCfg(Box<dyn FnMut(&O, &C) -> Config + Send>, Box<dyn FnMut(Builder) -> Result<Runtime, AnyError> + Send>)Uses configuration for constructing the Runtime.

 based on that.
 It'll explicitly enable all the drivers and enable threaded runtime.
 Then it

-calls the postprocessor (the second closure) to turn it into the Runtime
+calls the postprocessor (the second closure) to turn it into the Runtime.

 This is the more general form.
 If you're fine with just basing it on the configuration

-without much tweaking, you can use Tokio::from_cfg
+without much tweaking, you can use Tokio::from_cfg (which will create this variant with

 reasonable value of preprocessor).

-This is available only with the [rt-from-cfg
+This is available only with the [rt-from-cfg] feature enabled.

 Implementations

-impl<O, C> Tokio<O, C>
+impl<O, C> Tokio<O, C>[src]

 pub fn from_cfg<E>(extractor: E) -> Self where